parallelworks/parsl_mpi/run_on_cluster/ufs-gfs/install/README.md

 The build has two parts: 1) setting up the build environment (i.e. access to the libraries and executables in `spack-stack`) and 2) actually compiling the core components of UFS.
-+ `source step_04_ufs_build_env_intel.sh` will set up the build environment (there's a lot of unused, commented out code in this script incase I need to revert to situations where `module load stack-*` does not work - this step is really only 4 commands when all is working as it should).
++ `source step_04_ufs_build_env_intel.sh` will set up the build environment (there's a lot of unused, commented out code in this script in case I need to revert to situations where `module load stack-*` does not work - this step is really only 4 commands when all is working as it should).
 Note that I `source` this script to set the environment variables in my running session instead of just running the script.
 + `step_05_build.sh` clones the `ufs-weather-model` repo, sets UFS application-specific environment variable flags, and kicks off the build process.
+Depending on the exact branch or version of the code, the build process for this default case may or may not complete.
+This is why using the unit testing framework (Steps E-G below) may be more useful.

+## E) Select unit test

-## E) Download input data
+## F) Download input data

 `step_06_get_input_data.sh` automates the process of downloading the input data.

-## F) Launch the model and monitor
+## G) Launch the model and monitor

 To launch a regression test, we use the `ufs-weather-model/tests/rt.sh` framework.
 To launch a single test, try the following: